-externals

-users of the system

-operators of the system

-servicemen

-producers of the systems

-designers of the systems

-producers of design and production items

-designer of design and production items

-producers of design and production items for the producers of design- and production items
+externals users of the system operators of the system servicemen producers of the systems designers of the systems producers of design and production items designer of design and production items producers of design and production items items ...

 It is pointed out that all of these producers and designers have users, operators, and maintenance services of their own.
 If necessary, you have to protect against them as well.